Sunoo/homebridge-ftp-motion/README.md

 Note that this plugin itself does not expose any devices to HomeKit.

-This is in an extremely early state, and currently only triggers alerts after uploading an image into the folder with the same name as your camera.
-The image is not currently stored anywhere.

 ## Installation

 1. Install Homebridge using the [official instructions](https://github.com/homebridge/homebridge/wiki).